samuelmugisha/PZloUfgAVLrygNj1/README.md

 ---

+## 📈 Performance Benchmarks
+**Machine Learning Model (RandomForestRegressor)**
+- R-squared (R2) Score: 0.8384
+- Root Mean Squared Error (RMSE): 0.0392
+These metrics indicate a strong predictive performance, with the model explaining approximately 83.84% of the variance in the 'fit' score and exhibiting a low average prediction error.

+**Comparison of Ranking Methods (TF-IDF vs. Transformer vs. LLM)** Upon comparing the combined scores (cosine similarity + weighted ML fit) for the query "Human Resources":

+- TF-IDF + ML Fit: Consistently yielded the lowest combined scores (e.g., "Aspiring Human Resources Specialist" at 0.8496).
+This method, based on lexical matching, struggles with semantic nuances and often misses relevant candidates that do not contain exact keywords.
+Transformer (MiniLM) + ML Fit: Showed significantly higher scores (e.g., "Aspiring Human Resources Specialist" at 1.2744).
+This model excels at capturing contextual and semantic meaning, leading to more accurate and comprehensive identification of relevant job titles.

+- LLM (paraphrase) + ML Fit: Also produced high scores (e.g., "Aspiring Human Resources Specialist" at 1.1467), demonstrating strong semantic understanding, particularly for paraphrased or related terms.
+For this specific query, the general-purpose all-MiniLM-L6-v2 performed slightly better than paraphrase-MiniLM-L6-v2 for the top results.

+Key Insight: Transformer and LLM-based approaches provide superior semantic understanding compared to TF-IDF, leading to higher relevance scores and the ability to identify a broader, more nuanced set of potential candidates, even when job titles use varied phrasing.
+This enhanced semantic understanding is crucial for effective talent sourcing.

 ## ⚠️ Challenges & Considerations
-Noisy and inconsistent job titles
+- Noisy and inconsistent job titles
-Ambiguity in role definitions
+- Ambiguity in role definitions
-Bias introduced via human feedback
+- Bias introduced via human feedback
-Balancing semantic vs keyword matching
+- Balancing semantic vs keyword matching
-Generalization across job domains
+- Generalization across job domains

 ---
 ## 💡 Key Insight